Azure/azure-sdk/.github/ISSUE_TEMPLATE/adp_review_service_intro.md

 **Before submitting, ensure you adjust the title of the issue appropriately.**

-**Note that the right material must be included before a meeting can be scheduled.**
+**Note that the required material must be included before a meeting can be scheduled.**

 ## Contacts and Timeline